dAndreIndieDev/My-Games/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help me/us improve
 title: ''
 labels: ''
 assignees: ''

 ---

+**The product**
+What game, program or app that has a bug.

 **Describe the bug**
 A clear and concise description of what the bug is.